hyperledger/besu-docs/docs/HowTo/Troubleshoot/Troubleshooting.md

 Restart Besu with the command line option [`--logging=TRACE`](../../Reference/CLI/CLI-Syntax.md#logging) and look at the log files.

+## Unsupported Address Type Exception (IPV6)

+If your runtime (docker) is not configured for IPV6 correctly you might see exceptions thrown starting with "Unsupported address type exception when connecting to peer...", you can [enable](https://docs.docker.com/config/daemon/ipv6/) IPV6 or alternatively enabled TRACE level logging to see the full exception stacktrace.

 ## Pending State Nodes not decreasing for a full node in Grafana

 During [fast synchronization](../../Concepts/Node-Types.md#run-a-full-node) for a full node, the